modelscope/OpenJudge/README.md

 ----
 ## News

 - **2025-12-26** - Released OpenJudge v0.2.0 on [PyPI](https://pypi.org/project/py-openjudge/) - **Major Update!** This release expands our core capabilities by adding robust support for diverse evaluation scenarios on top of reward construction.
-By unifying reward and evaluation signals, OpenJudge v0.2.0 provides a more holistic approach to optimizing application performance and excellence.
+By unifying reward and evaluation signals, OpenJudge v0.2.0 provides a more holistic approach to optimizing application performance and excellence. → [For v0.1.x Users](#-for-v01x-users)

 - **2025-10-20** - [Auto-Rubric: Learning to Extract Generalizable Criteria for Reward Modeling](https://arxiv.org/abs/2510.17314) - We released a new paper on learning generalizable reward criteria for robust modeling.
 - **2025-10-17** - [Taming the Judge: Deconflicting AI Feedback for Stable Reinforcement Learning](https://arxiv.org/abs/2510.15514) - We introduced techniques to align judge feedback and improve RL stability.